john-kurkowski/tldextract/README.md

 # {"domain": "bbc", "subdomain": "www", "suffix": "co.uk"}
 ```

-## Tests
+## Contribute

+### Installation

+You probably want to set up a [virtualenv](http://virtualenv.readthedocs.org/en/latest/index.html).

+1. `git clone` this repository.
+2. Change into the new directory.
+3. `pip install -r requirements.txt`

+### Running the Test Suite

+Run all tests against your current Python version:

 ```zsh
 python -m tldextract.tests.all
 ```

-or run against all supported Python versions:
+Or against all supported Python versions:

 ```zsh
 tox